 Offers will be made to those pupils who are observed to be accessing the Early Years curriculum (age appropriate) on a first come, first served based with sibling preference.

-If they year group is full, you may be offered a waiting lists place.
+If the year group is full, you may be offered a waiting list place.

 Years One to Six Procedure

 Girls joining between Year 1 and 6, will be invited to experience a day at Rowan where they will take part in lessons with girls in their prospective year group.
 Throughout the day, girls will be invited to take part in academic assessments.
 Assessment will consist of papers in English and Mathematics, teacher observation and interaction with others.
 We will also request a report from the Head of your child’s current school.
 Subject to satisfactory assessment and availability of a place, an offer will be made.

 If the year group is full you may be offered a place on the waiting list, when a place becomes available the following criteria will apply: